 May was born in Hong Kong to a large Asian family of eight children.
 When she was about six years old, her family immigrated to the United States.
 May’s siblings grew up in the heart of San Francisco’s Chinatown.

-May have been in the legal field for about 18 years assisting estate planning sole practitioners with their probate cases.
+May has been in the legal field for about 18 years assisting estate planning sole practitioners with their probate cases.
 She began her own freelance probate document business in 2010, when she first joined the SFLPA.

-SFLPA have enriched my life, both personally and professionally.
+“SFLPA has enriched my life, both personally and professionally.
 The members of SFLPA are wonderful, decent, fun and yet hardworking individuals.
 It is always a joy to attend SFLPA events and to spend time with my esteem colleagues.
 I credit SFLPA for helping me launch my freelance business for which I am eternally grateful.
 Now is the time for me to give back to the SFLPA organization.
-I look forward to serving as SFLPA’s Parliamentarian, and to contribute to the continuing success of SFLPA in any way that I can.
+I look forward to serving as SFLPA’s Parliamentarian, and to contribute to the continuing success of SFLPA in any way that I can.”

 Sally Mendez Arevalo